-There are many foods that are specifically designed to help your dog deal with her liver and/or kidney disease.
+Many foods are specifically designed to help your dog deal with her liver and kidney disease.
 These diets are low in protein and phosphorus and may include supplements like milk thistle to support liver health issues.

 - Loss of consciousness

 - Convulsions—jerking, twitching, stiffening

 - Foaming at the mouth

 - Walking in circles